Josh Abbott Band: Biography

 In August 2015, the band announced their fourth studio album, titled Front Row Seat, a concept album detailing Abbott's relationship and failed marriage.
-The first single off of the album, "Amnesia", was released in August 2015 with SiriusXM The Highway premiering the lyric video for the single.
-"Front Row Seat" was released everywhere on November 6, 2015, and debuted on the Top Country Albums chart at #9, selling 12,800 copies in its first week.

 Josh Abbott Band's single "Wasn't That Drunk", featuring Carly Pearce, was released to radio on March 21, 2016.
-The second single from Front Row Seat, "Wasn't That Drunk", garnered attention from a national radio and media audience.
 The band made their national television debut with the single on Jimmy Kimmel Live! on May 31, 2016, and performed "Amnesia" on CONAN on January 18, 2017.

-On August 18, 2017, Josh Abbott Band released their 5th studio album titled "Until My Voice Goes Out" which included a string and horn section.
-The string and horn section were also incorporated on the national "Until My Voice Goes Out" tour.
-"Until My Voice Goes Out is an eclectic album built from Abbott’s life experiences ranging from the birth of his daughter to the sudden and heartbreaking death of his father one month into the album-making process, all weaved together with striking strings and horns."
+On August 18, 2017, Josh Abbott Band released their 5th studio album, Until My Voice Goes Out, which included a string and horn section.

 The band performed at the 2017 Route 91 Harvest, the scene of the 2017 Las Vegas shooting.

-In November 2020, the band released their 6th studio album titled "The Highway Kind", produced by Marshall Altman.
+In November 2020, the band released their 6th studio album, The Highway Kind, produced by Marshall Altman.
 This album featured songs like "Settle Me Down", "The Luckiest" and "The Highway Kind" which have become mainstays in the band's catalog.

-The band toured consistently throughout Texas and the United States, and reconvened in 2022 to record their 7th studio album "Somewhere Down The Road".
-This album was released on January 26, 2024, and the band toured throughout 2024 in promotion of the record, including their debut performance at Stagecoach Festival.
+The band toured consistently throughout Texas and the United States, and reconvened in 2022 to record their 7th studio album, Somewhere Down The Road.